watem-sedem/watem-sedem/docs/choices.rst

 ############

 By enabling the Only Routing option, only the routing will be determined by CN-WS.
 No sediment calculations or discharge calculations are done: the WaTEM-SEDEM and CN modules are disabled.
+When using this option only :ref:`a limited model output <onlyroutingoutput>` is possible.

 Simple
 ######

-TO DO
+When the option 'Simple' is enabled, only WaTEM-SEDEM is used and the CN-model is disabled.
+By disabling Simple, you will use the CN model.

 Calculate tillage erosion
 #########################